 Classical models of calculating absolute permeability by using nuclear magnetic resonance (NMR) log

-Since the nuclear magnetic resonance technology was introduced to well logging industry, exhibited a unique aspect, from which, two classical models such as SDR model and Tim-Coates model were proposed to calculate permeability from NMR log data, these two models were expressed as:
+Since the nuclear magnetic resonance technology was introduced to well logging industry, it exhibited a unique aspect, from which two classical models the SDR model and the Tim-Coates model, were proposed to calculate permeability from NMR log data; these two models were expressed as:

 K = C1 × φm1× Tn1